Oils, Multimedia, Etchings

 Kaiser holds a MFA from the University of Chicago and teaches at the Evanston Art Center, Harold Washington College and the Lillstreet Art Center near Chicago, IL.
 Her work is exhibited throughout the US.

-NOTE: You can view Sarah Kaiser’s art and the artworks of over 70 other artists here at J. Petter Galleries.
+NOTE: You can view Sarah Kaiser’s art and the artworks of many more fine artists here at J. Petter Galleries.
 See our Events page to find out if any of your favorite artists will be visiting us for an Artist’s Reception this season.